+Another popular method is the optimization based method, which transforms the verification problem into a problem of determining the existence of solutions to a set of quantified constraints.
+This method avoids the explicit computation of reach sets and thus can handle verification with unbounded time horizons.
+A well-known method is the barrier certificate method, which was originally proposed in [20], [21] for safety verification of continuous and hybrid systems.
 The barrier certificate method was inspired by Lyapunov functions in control theory and relies on the computation of barrier certificates, which are a function of state satisfying a set of quantified inequalities on both the function itself and its Lie derivative along the flow of the system.
 In the state space, the zero level set of a barrier certificate separates an unsafe region from all system trajectories starting from a set of legally initial states and thus the existence of such a function provides an exact certificate/proof of system safety.
-Afterwards, a number of different kinds of barrier certificates were developed such as exponential barrier certificates and vector barrier certificates in the literature [8], [13], [23], [39], which mainly differ in their expressiveness.
+Afterwards, a number of different kinds of barrier certificates were developed such as exponential barrier certificates and vector barrier certificates in the literature [6], [14], which mainly differ in their expressiveness.
 This method was also extended to reachability verification of continuous and hybrid systems.
-For instance, it was extended to the reach-avoid verification in [36].
+For instance, it was extended to reach-avoid verification in [22].
+The set of constraints in [21] requires the Lie derivative of barrier certificates to be strictly decreasing along the trajectories of the dynamics.
+It is strong, limiting its applications as discussed in Subsection II-B. Recently, a set of new constraints based on moment theory was presented in [15] for inner-approximating the set of all initial states guaranteeing the satisfaction of the reachavoid property.
+It can be straightforwardly extended to reach-avoid verification via supplementing a constraint that the designated initial set is included in the computed inner-approximation.
+The obtained set of constraints overcomes the strong requirement of the one in [21], but it is a special case of the proposed ones in this paper.